Insights and Updates

 The standard DSO formula is:

-Where the number of days is typically 365 for an annual calculation, 90 for quarterly, or 30 for a monthly.
+Where the number of days is typically 365 for an annual calculation, 90 for quarterly, or 30 for monthly.

 Understanding the DSO Formula Components